Kentucky vs. New Mexico State NCAA Football Odds, Plays and Insights | November 20, 2021

 - Kentucky has played 10 games, with six wins against the spread.

-- Kentucky's games this year have eclipsed the over/under five times in 10 opportunities (50%).
+- Kentucky's games this year have gone over the point total five times in 10 opportunities (50%).

-- Kentucky is 2-1 against the spread and 2-1 overall in games when it scores more than 40.2 points.
+- When Kentucky scores more than 40.2 points, it is 2-1 against the spread and 2-1 overall.

-- In games that Kentucky totals more than 475.4 yards, the team is 2-1 against the spread and 2-1 overall.
+- Kentucky is 2-1 against the spread and 2-1 overall when the team piles up more than 475.4 yards.

 - The Wildcats have turned the ball over 17 times this season, one more turnover than the Aggies have forced (16).